 - Door scratching

-- Sudden disappearance (the dog just walks away into another room, almost certainly to soil it)
+- Sudden disappearance (the dog walks away into another room, almost certainly to soil it)

 Step #4 Create a reward system that works

-To get on their good side (and make sure they never pee or poop in the house again), aim to give them those treats when retraining them.
+To get on their good side (and ensure they never pee or poop in the house again), aim to give them those treats when retraining.

 In the end, incentives work.
-Dogs need to know they will get something nice in return if we want them to act a certain way.
+Dogs need to know they will get something nice if we want them to act a certain way.

 Final thoughts on how to potty train a dog again

 Of course not.
-It’s usually a bit tricky, given that the dog has had some time to grow out of its housetraining habits.
+It’s usually tricky, given the dog has had some time to grow out of its housetraining habits.

-Those poor fellows haven’t had the best of luck, so just try not to overwhelm them with all the rules.
+Those poor fellows haven’t had the best of luck, so try not to overwhelm them with all the rules.
 An accident or two won’t ruin everything, after all!